The Equity Research Analyst Career Path: The Best Escape from a Ph.D. Program, or a Pathway into the Abyss?

 - And “Research” itself is a vague term… since all knowledge workers do some amount of research in their jobs.

-Here, we’re referring to the Equity Research Analyst roles at investment banks and dedicated research boutiques that produce and sell their own equity research reports.
+Here, we’re referring to the Equity Research Analyst role at investment banks and dedicated research boutiques that produce and sell their own equity research reports.

 This division is often labeled “sell-side research,” and we’ve covered it in the articles on equity research recruiting, equity research careers, equity research internships, and the equity research associate role.